Table of contentsAbout The Art Story Foundation

 In addition, as we aim to bring the arts to a broad audience, we make sure that every page is complete in itself.
 Each idea is developed clearly, succinctly, and without reliance on fancy art terms or "advanced" concepts.

 Now that you have insight into the purpose of The Art Story, please visit the hundreds of pages we have published on our website and please comment where we are successful, and more importantly, where we need to work further.
-If you agree with our approach and want to see us succeed, please recommend us to your friends, and if you are in the position to do so, please make a donation.
+If you agree with our approach and want to see us succeed, please recommend us to your friends.

 Morgan Falconer - Senior Writer and Editor